The Analytical Writing Assessment (AWA) section of the Graduate Management Admission TestŪ (GMATŪ) consists of two 30-minute writing tasks.

-- Analysis of an Argument.
+Analysis of an Argument

 The GMAT AWA test is designed to assess your ability to think critically and to communicate your ideas.

-The topics that one encounters for these two essays in the GMAT test are of general interest related to business or a variety of other subjects.
+The topics that one encounters for these essays in the GMAT test are of general interest related to business or a variety of other subjects.
 Your capacity to write analytically is the only skill that is assessed and therefore, you are not required to have prior knowledge of the essay topic presented to you.

 The scores that you get in the GMAT AWA section are independent of the scores that you receive for the objective type questions of the GMAT test.
 While you are graded on a scale of 200 to 800 in the GMAT Test based on your performance in the objective questions asked in section 3 (GMAT Quant Section) and Section 4 (GMAT Verbal Section), you will receive a score that ranges from 1 to 6 for your performance in the AWA section.
 6 represents a very high proficiency in the GMAT AWA section.